criistiiaan/criistiiaan/README.md

-- 👋 Hi, I’m @criistiiaan
+👋 Hi, I’m @criistiiaan
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning: SQL, Javascript, Phyton
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+👀 I’m passionate about development and data analytics 🌱 Currently expanding my skills in SQL, JavaScript, and Python 💞️ Open to collaborating on challenging projects that push my limits 📫 Connect with me: LinkedIn
-- 😄 Pronouns: he/him
+😄 Pronouns: he/him
-- ⚡ Fun fact: i broke my arm while arm wrestrling
+⚡ Fun fact: I broke my arm in an arm-wrestling match!

 <!---
 criistiiaan/criistiiaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.